khairussani/sucomi/README.md

-# supreme
+# Sucomi
-Supreme Comichat v2
+New branding website